Bright Health Precinct | Alpine Health

 What will it mean for the community?

-The Bright community will have a high-quality high care residential facility that is fit for purpose for caring for high need clients, including those with dementia.
+A new Residential Aged Care facility will give the Bright community a high-quality, high-care facility that is fit for purpose for caring for high-need clients, including those with dementia.
 This will mean:

-• Community members needing a high care facility will no longer have relocate to another town to receive the care they need, and so not be dislocated from their family and their community.
+• Community members needing a high-care facility will no longer have to relocate to another town to receive the care they need, and so not be dislocated from their family and their community.

 • The health and well-being outcomes for our aged care residents will be significantly enhanced by the quality and amenity of the facility, the services provided, and their ability to stay connected with family, friends and community.